 Christina X Ji

-I am a senior machine learning research engineer at Genesis Therapeutics.
-We are building machine learning models to aid in the drug discovery process!
+I am a senior machine learning research engineer at Genesis Molecular AI.
+We are building machine learning models to aid in the drug discovery process.
+Check out the technical report we released on Pearl, a foundation model for 3D protein-ligand structure prediction!

 I received my PhD, MEng, and BS in computer science from MIT.
 My PhD research was in machine learning for healthcare.
 I applied machine learning, causal inference, and statistics to analyze variation in treatment practices across providers and changes over time in healthcare.

 I have experience in computer science and biology.
 On the tech side, I worked at Meta and did a data science internship at LinkedIn.
 On the biology side, I interned at Janssen pharmaceuticals and Philips healthcare, did genomics and wet lab genetics research, and took classes from biochemistry to cancer biology.
-I hope to contribute more at the intersection of these fields.
+My experience in both of these fields helps me contribute at their intersection.

 In grad school, I enjoyed teaching and building a welcoming community.
 I was a TA for Introduction to Statistical Data Analysis and taught a 4-week class on Introduction to Statistical Hypothesis Testing.
-I organized visit days and orientation for the MIT EECS PhD program and mentored students on their PhD applications.
-I received a Carlton E Tucker teaching award from MIT EECS and a graduate student extraordinary teaching and mentoring award from MIT School of Engineering.
+I earned a teaching certificate from MIT's teaching and learning lab.
+I also organized visit days and orientation for the MIT EECS PhD program and mentored students on their PhD applications.
+I received a Carlton E Tucker teaching award from MIT EECS and the 2024 graduate student extraordinary teaching and mentoring award from MIT School of Engineering.

 Feel free to reach out on LinkedIn or at cji at alum dot mit dot edu.